MartijnVanbiervliet/blog/content/posts/linux-setup.md

 ```

 # Configure shell theme
-A shell theme is something highly personal.
-And I tend to switch from one or the other every once in a while.
-First, you need to choose which shell technology you want to use: Bash, Zsh or Fish or the most popular ones.
-I recommend going for either Bash or Zsh if you're a beginner, as most tools we're installing will support either of these for configuration.
+Your shell theme is based on personal preference, and I sometimes switch between different ones.
+When getting started, you'll need to choose your shell technology: Bash, Zsh, or Fish are the most popular options.
+For beginners, I recommend either Bash or Zsh since most tools we'll be installing support their configuration formats.

 ###  Zsh with Powerlevel10K theme (optional)
 We can use Zsh to improve and augment our terminal, feels more familiar to MacOS systems.
 Or choose to keep using Bash and [install Oh My Bash instead](#Oh My Bash).